Pacific Crest Trail Calif. Section B for the Trekkers

 • they are listed by distance from the center of town to outwards

-• IDYLLWILD INN, SILVER PINES LODGE, IDYLLWILD BUNKHOUSE, FIRESIDE INN, & BLUEBIRD COTTAGE INN, these were the main ones open last 2021 serving the PCT hikers during COVID-19
+• IDYLLWILD INN, SILVER PINES LODGE, IDYLLWILD BUNKHOUSE, FIRESIDE INN, & BLUEBIRD COTTAGE INN, these were the main ones open in 2021 serving the PCT hikers during COVID-19.

 • Place to Eat: